-Your personal data which are collected and managed by the Sponsor will be used only to allow us to carry out the follow-up of this trial, including linkage with Health Registries or NHS bodies such as NHS Digital.
-Data from which you cannot be identified ('de-identified' information) may be shared with other research groups who are doing similar research (including commercial companies and researchers outside the EU).
+Data from which you cannot be identified ('de-identified' information) may be shared with other research groups who are doing similar research or the manufacturers of the treatments tested in RECOVERY (including commercial companies and researchers outside the EU).
+The companies may provide the data (and/or analyses based on them) to government drug regulatory authorities (e.g. the UK Medicine and Healthcare products Regulatory Agency or the United States Food and Drug Administration) to support their applications for approval of the drug to be used in treatment of patients with COVID-19.
 Researchers would apply to access data from the RECOVERY trial through the Infectious Diseases Data Observatory (IDDO).
 Researchers applying to use the data must demonstrate that their research will benefit public health and will only be provided with the data required to answer their specific question.
 You can see which research groups have made successful applications on the IDDO website.